xlwings/xlwings/DEVELOPER_GUIDE.md

 ## Rust extension

 This is used for the file reader.
-The source is under `src` together with
+The source is under `src` together with various Cargo files/dirs in the root directory.

 * Requires Rust: https://rustup.rs
 * `pip install maturin`
 * Run the following for local development:
   `maturin develop` or `maturin develop --release` for optimized builds This will build and install the extension in the current environment.

+The 3rd party Open Source licenses document is built with `cargo about generate about.hbs > docs/_static/opensource_licenses2.html` this requires `cargo install --locked cargo-about`.

 ## Code formatting